Text

 Nested lists are supported up to 9 levels of nesting, levels greater than 9 are coerced to 9, which is the maximum level that Word supports.

-The starting value of ordered lists can be changed with the start attribute.
+The starting value of ordered lists can be changed using the start attribute.
+Negative values are coerced to 0 as Word does not support them.

 Example: